Keyboard shortcuts

 Consistently(func(g Gomega) {

-Next, we actually create a stubbed Job that will belong to our CronJob, as well as its downstream template specs.
-We set the Job’s status’s “Active” count to 2 to simulate the Job running two pods, which means the Job is actively running.
+Next, we actually create a stubbed Job that will belong to our CronJob.
+We set the Job’s status Active count to 2 to simulate the Job running two pods, which means the Job is actively running.

-We then take the stubbed Job and set its owner reference to point to our test CronJob.
+We then set the Job’s owner reference to point to our test CronJob.
 This ensures that the test Job belongs to, and is tracked by, our test CronJob.
-Once that’s done, we create our new Job instance.

 testJob := &batchv1.Job{